2.25 Purchasing Policy and Procedures

 Service and delivery – capable of delivering the specified products, in the required quality and quantity, on time.

-Insurability – ability to meet College liability insurance requirements.
+Insurability – ability to meet College Risk Management Office insurance requirements.

-The lowest bidder is not always the lowest responsible bidder.
+The lowest quote supplier is not always the lowest responsible bidder.
 Judgment must be exercised in evaluating the criteria to determine the lowest responsible bidder and, therefore, obtaining the best value for the College.

 Although competition should be required whenever practical, a degree of latitude should be permitted when competition may not be feasible for specific commodities, services, and circumstances.
-Single source items, compatible parts, and commodities and services required on an emergency basis are major categories of purchases which typically cannot be acquired through the normal competitive bidding process.
-Single/sole source must be justified in writing by requesting department (see section 2.25.4.2.4) – sole source form available on the Procurement website.
+Single source items, compatible parts, and commodities and services required on an emergency basis are major categories of purchases which typically cannot be acquired through the normal competitive Quoting process.

 2.25.4.2.1 Emergency Purchases

-The Director of the Procurement Department should be contacted to provide assistance to the department with any event that meets these criteria.
+The Director of the Procurement Department should be contacted to aid the department with any situation that meets these criteria.

 2.25.4.2.2 State Contract Items

 As a private institution, the College is eligible to purchase from New York State Contracts.
-Purchases from these contracts are exempt from bidding at the discretion of the Director of the Procurement Department.
+Purchases from these contracts are exempt from requesting quotes at the discretion of the Director of the Procurement Department.
 Many times, Ithaca College can buy better than state contract pricing.

-There may be contracts in place that preclude bidding at the time of requisition, but have been bid or negotiated previously based on Ithaca College’s total requirements for a particular commodity.
+There may be contracts in place that preclude purchasing from a different supplier but have been negotiated and purchased previously based on Ithaca College’s needs for a particular commodity.

 Where competition may not be feasible due to the sole source nature of a commodity or a particular specification, a written justification is required.
 The format for written justification follows.